Is it worth using TypeScript?

 TypeScript is a natural fit for the world of frontend applications.
 With its rich support for JSX and its ability to safely model mutability, TypeScript lends structure and safety to your application and makes it easier to write correct, maintainable code in the fast-paced environment that is frontend development.

-When should you not use TypeScript?
+Why you should not use TypeScript?

-Is TypeScript the future?
+Is TypeScript type safe?